 Samsung’s latest phones have some neat features and plenty to love, but they’re really expensive.
 As a result, buyers may be looking for the best Galaxy Note 10 and Note 10+ alternatives.
 And while you have several options like the Galaxy S10e, other brands have great devices at different price points and screen sizes.

-We’ll help you find a phone with a similar or better experience, big screen, capable cameras and great battery life.
+We’ll help you find a phone with a similar or better experience, big screen, capable cameras, and more.
 Whether you can’t handle the high price tag, want faster updates, or just want something a little different we have you covered.
-Plus, more devices like the iPhone 11 and Pixel 4 XL are right around the corner.

 Best Galaxy Note 10 Alternatives